organizedanvrchy/CodePath/TIP103/Week 2 - Linked Lists and Strings & Arrays/README.md

 > Images sourced from this link (in footnotes)[^2]

 2. Circular Doubly Linked Lists<br>
   - where each node has two pointers to the previous and next nodes, but here, there first node's previous pointer points to the last node and the last node's next pointer points to the first node.
+These lists offer efficient navigation and have no special cases for end of list; however, the require pointer updating and create more memory overhead.

 <picture>
    <img alt="Circular Doubly Linked Lists" src="https://www.w3schools.com/dsa/img_linkedlists_circdoubly.svg">